falconry/falcon/docs/api/cookies.rst

-When unsetting a cookie, :py:meth:`~falcon.Response.unset_cookie`, the default `SameSite` setting of the unset cookie is ``'Lax'``, but can be changed by setting the 'samsite' kwarg.
+When unsetting a cookie, :py:meth:`~falcon.Response.unset_cookie`, the default `SameSite` setting of the unset cookie is ``'Lax'``, but can be changed by setting the 'samesite' kwarg.